searchkit/searchkit/docs/docs/searchkit-schema.md

 ## Filters
 Filters are configured within the Searchkit config with the `filters` array property.
-It allows you to setup filtering for particular fields.
+It allows you to apply filters for particular fields within your UI.

 ### TermFilter
 Allows you to apply one or more term filters to your search

-### Example Configuration & Usage
+#### Example Configuration & Usage
 ```javascript
 {
   TermFilter